chaotic-aur/packages/README.md

 - **aseprite{-git}**: Redistribution is explicitly prohibited in its [FAQ](https://www.aseprite.org/faq/#can-i-redistribute-aseprite).

-- **multimc-git**: This application is licensed under the Apache 2 license, which prohibits distributing [custom binaries](https://multimc.org/#Branding) like the one built by us.
+- **multimc-git**: Redistribution of custom binaries that include their API keys and trademarked assets is [explicitly prohibited](https://multimc.org/#Branding).

-- **tlauncher**: Same as above, it allows playing Minecraft without license.
+- **tlauncher**: Legal gray area, as it potentially allows playing Minecraft in a reduced capacity without license.

 - **feishu**: Unauthorized redistribution of their applications is explicitly prohibited per [ToS](https://www.feishu.cn/en/terms).